oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

    The Instance has been successfully deleted.

-   Click on the refresh icon on the top right incase the PDB is still seen on the page.
+   Click on the refresh icon on the top right in case the PDB is still seen on the page.

 ## Task 6:  Setup  PDB-as-a-Service (PDBaaS)